threefoldfoundation/www_mycelium/content/home/index.md

 # MYCELIUM
 ### Unleashing the Power of Decentralized Networks

-##### Discover the Future of Secure, Efficient, and Scalable Networking with Mycelium, a Key Component of the ThreeFold Grid.
+Discover the future of secure, efficient, and scalable networking with Mycelium, a key component of the ThreeFold Grid.
 Join the Revolution.

 <button>[Explore Mycelium](/about)</button>